 Under the Tuscan Sun was filmed in Florence, Positano, Rome and Siena, in addition to scenes in San Francisco.
 Directed by the late Audrey Wells, the travel-based movie also stars Lindsey Duncan and Raoul Bova and was both a box office and critical success.

 Released in late 2014, Wild is one of the most inspiring travel-related movies to come out in the last decade.
 An autobiographical drama starring Reese Witherspoon, Wild is based upon the life experience and stirring memoir by author Cheryl Strayed.
 Initially set in Minnesota, the protagonist had a close relationship with her mother (Laura Dern).
-After her mother’s sudden death from cancer, Strayed’s life went into a tailspin, leading to her divorce and a severe drug problem with heroin.
+After her mother’s sudden death from cancer, Strayed’s life went into a tailspin.
+As a result, she had a divorce in addition to a heroin addiction.

 Background Information On Wild Starring Reese Witherspoon

-Seeking to start a new life, she heads to California to embark upon a months-long journey along 1,110 miles of the famous Pacific Crest Trail.
-Directed by Jean-Marc Vallée (Dallas Buyers Club, Big Little Lies), opened to widespread acclaim and Reese Witherspoon and Laura Dern both received Academy Award nominations.
-The film features more than 50 captivating locations, including California’s Mojave Desert and Crater Lake and Mount Hood in Oregon.
+Seeking to start a new life, she heads to California.
+There, she embarks upon a months-long journey along the Pacific Crest Trail.
+Directed by Jean-Marc Vallée, it opened to widespread acclaim.
+Indeed, Reese Witherspoon and Laura Dern both received Academy Award nominations.
+The film features more than 50 captivating locations.
+In detail are California’s Mojave Desert and Crater Lake and Mount Hood in Oregon.